Tommahawk65/Game-1/README.md

   - The footer section includes links to the relevant social media sites for Pokemon (currently left as the default sites).
 The links will open to a new tab to allow easy navigation for the user.

-  - The footer is valuable to as it can link the user to other brand related webistes for marketing purposes.
+  - The footer is valuable as it links the user to other brand related webistes for marketing purposes.

   __Responsive On All Device Sizes__